-There are several important nuances linked to land access, the appropriate construction materials, the intersection with landowners and forest estates, and the longer stretches of cycle paths that are needed to connect villages together.
+There are several important nuances linked to land access, the most appropriate construction materials, the intersection with landowners and forest estates, and the longer stretches of cycle paths that are needed to connect villages together.

-Collaboration between local and central stakeholders provide would the foundations for creating a rural and island proofed set of standards and techniques that would accelerate the construction of new paths and also involve more local suppliers in the stimulates which process rural economies.
+Collaboration between local and central stakeholders would provide foundations for creating a rural and island proofed set of standards and techniques that would accelerate the construction of new paths and also involve more local suppliers in the which stimulates process rural economies.